 (2) The secondary containment requirements in this regulation shall not apply to rail cars which are periodically removed from the storage facility.

-(Authorized by and implementing K.S.A.
-2-1227; effective Jan.
-14, 1991; amended Jan.
-25, 1993.)
+K.A.R.
 4-4-934.
 Use of elephant rings for secondary containment. (a) Individual storage containers may be contained within an elephant ring as an alternative to a diked containment area.
 The elephant ring shall serve as a second containing wall in the event that the primary storage container develops a leak.
 The elephant ring shall be designed and installed to withstand a full hydrostatic head from the fluid stored in the enclosed primary storage container and all other stresses reasonably foreseeable from secondary containment of stored fertilizer.